asdub/improved-telegram/README.md

 ##### Services
 - I want to view all available services.
 - I want detailed information on each service.
-- I want the ability to search for serivces by keyword.
+- I want the ability to search for services by keyword.
 - I want to customise each service.
 ##### Managing Services
 - I want to update my order quantities.
 - I want to remove items from my order.
 - I want to see the total cost of each order item.
-- I want to see a breakdown of customistion costs.
+- I want to see a breakdown of customisation costs.
 ##### Checkout/ Payments
 - I want a simple payment process.
 - I want to know of any issues with payment.